 Sometimes it is mid-semester or later before students are diagnosed with disabilities and/or authorized for DSP services.
 In this event, of course, students cannot provide you with Letters of Accommodation early in the semester, even though you have invited them to do so in your syllabus.
 If you have questions related to when a student was authorized for accommodations, contact DSP.

-For information on University policies regarding students with disabilities, and federal and state laws affecting people with disabilities, contact UC Berkeley's ADA/504 Compliance Officer(link is external).
 "The Berkeley Campus Policy for Accommodating the Academic Needs of Students with Disabilities" can be read here on the Accommodation Policy web page.
 "The University of California Policies Applying to Campus Activities, Organizations, and Students"(link is external) and Section 140 of these policies, "Guidelines Applying to Nondiscrimination on the Basis of Disability"(link is external) can be read at UCOP PACAOS.